harry830622/clean-code-notes/chapter1.md

 ### Warning of consequences

+For example, warn others if a function might spend too much time or even run out of memory.

 ### TODO comments

 They are like reminders.
-Just remember to check them regularly to eliminate completed ones.
+Just remember to check them regularly to eliminate the completed ones.

 ### Amplification